gordicaleksa/pytorch-neural-style-transfer-johnson/README.md

 PyTorch package will pull some version of CUDA with it, but it is highly recommended that you install system-wide CUDA beforehand, mostly because of GPU drivers.
 I also recommend using Miniconda installer as a way to get conda on your system.

-Follow through points 1 and 2 of [this setup](https://github.com/Petlja/PSIML/blob/master/docs/MachineSetup.md) and use the most up-to-date versions of Miniconda and CUDA/cuDNN.
-(I recommend CUDA 10.1 or 10.2 as those are compatible with PyTorch 1.5, which is used in this repo, and newest compatible cuDNN)
+Follow through points 1 and 2 of [this setup](https://github.com/Petlja/PSIML/blob/master/docs/MachineSetup.md) and use the most up-to-date versions of Miniconda and CUDA/cuDNN (I recommend CUDA 10.1 or 10.2 as those are compatible with PyTorch 1.5, which is used in this repo, and newest compatible cuDNN).

 ## Usage

 ### Stylization

-1. Download pretrained models, run: `python resource_downloader.py` (it'll download pretrained models by default)
+1. Download pretrained models, run: `python utils/resource_downloader.py` (it'll download pretrained models by default)
 2. Run `python stylization_script.py` (it's got default content image and model set)

 That's it!
 If you want more flexibility (and I guess you do) there's a couple more nuggets of info:

-Full command is: `python stylization_script.py --content_img_name <name> --img_width <height in px> --model_name <name>`
+Full command is: `python stylization_script.py --content_img_name <name> --img_width <width in px> --model_name <name>`

 You just need to specify **names**, it pulls content images and models from default directories:
 1. content images default dir: `/data/content-images/`